 Data Acquisition- A 10.4.1 flow cell was loaded with ~20 fmol pooled barcoded DNA (estimated from the library concertation combined with the TapeStation derived distribution of molecular weight.)
 Minknow 23.07.5 was used to acquire the data in SAC basecalling mode, facilitated by a custom-built desktop computer equipped with a Nvidia GEForce RTX 3070 GPU.

 Sequencing Analysis- Unexpectedly, initial inspection of the sequencing data showed that a large number of reads mapped to the streptomyces genus.
 Further investigation uncovered that the Labiase ordered from the vendor had been “purified” from Streptomyces fulvissimus TU-6, and subsequent qubit quantification of the Labiase stock used showed that it contained a significant concentration of DNA.
 Thus, we concluded that the streptomyces reads we observed resulted from a preparation of Labiase contaminated with Streptomyces fulvissimus gDNA and opted to take a bioinformatic approach to decontaminating the reads.
 Briefly, all reads were matched to a reference database using Centrifuge23 and reads mapping to streptomyces were then removed using seqtk24.
-Validation of remaining read identity was performed using an independent database (BLAST) after which we saw that reads assigned to Streptomyces were almost completely eliminated after our decontamination steps.
+Validation of remaining read identity was performed using an independent database (BLAST) after which we saw that reads assigned to Streptomyces were almost eliminated after our decontamination steps.

 These decontaminated reads were then used as input into the Epi2me labs graphic interface which was used to run the wf-bacterial-genomes nextflow workflow25.
-Briefly, this workflow concatenates input files and generate per read stats via bamstats26, performs denovo assembly via flye27, polishes with medaka28, performs multi locus sequence typing (MLST)29 to infer identity of the isolate, and lastly performs antimicrobial resistance (AMR) calling via ResFinder 30to identify genes associated with antimicrobial resistance.
+Briefly, this workflow concatenates input files and generate per read stats via bamstats26, performs denovo assembly via flye27, polishes with medaka28, performs multi locus sequence typing (MLST)29 to infer the identity of the isolate, and lastly performs antimicrobial resistance (AMR) calling via ResFinder 30to identify genes associated with antimicrobial resistance.
 Basic assembly statistics such as N50 and the number of contigs were also generated using assembly_stats31.

 The resulting FASTA assemblies were then used as input to Roary 32 to generate a pangenome.